New Telegraph and Mail Pol Eds - Guido Fawkes

 Two big Lobby moves which MediaGuido can announce.
 Gordon Rayner has been appointed political editor at the Telegraph, leaving his previous role as chief reporter to join the Lobby.
 An internal hire was inevitable.
 Would’ve taken silly money to convince a top hack from a rival to join the Tel…

 Talking of which, Jason Groves is the new Daily Mail political editor, as tipped by MediaGudio a few weeks back.
-John Stevens has been promoted to deputy pol ed – he had been one of the favourites for the Sunday Times deputy job so the Mail will be pleased to have kept him out of their clutches.
+John Stevens has been promoted to deputy pol ed – he had been one of the favourites for the Sunday Times deputy job.
+The Mail will be pleased to have kept him out of their clutches.